 It may reduce the risk of dementia.

-Gardening requires a lot of hand/eye coordination as well as sensory awareness, which may be why researchers have found that it helps to lower the risk of dementia.
-One study showed daily gardening reduces the risk by 36 percent.
+Gardening requires a lot of hand/eye coordination as well as sensory awareness, which may be why researchers have found that it helps to lower the risk of dementia. showed daily gardening reduces the risk by 36 percent.

 It’s a mood booster.